REEMAK21/kids-hobby/README.md

 # IT326 | kids hobby prediction dataset

-Student Name : Hind Alhejilan | StudentID : 443200971
+Student Name : Hind Alhejilan
-Student Name : Dana Aldawood | StudentID : 443200510
+Student Name : Dana Aldawood
-Student Name : Wiam Baalahtar | StudentID : 443200416
+Student Name : Wiam Baalahtar
-Student Name : Reema Alkhaldi | StudentID : 443201003
+Student Name : Reema Alkhaldi
 ____________________________________________________________________

 Kids are usually confused about which field or hobby they are passionate about or enjoy doing such as (academic/art's/sports), so we attempted to choose a dataset that is collected from parents as a survey that gathers information about their child's preferences to prepare a classification model that predicts the kids' hobbies.